 A Call To Action

-In March 2015, Médecins Sans Frontières (MSF), SWIFT Response Project, Treatment Action Campaign (TAC), Treatment Action Group (TAG) and 85 other organizations issued a call to action urging global health actors and the TB community to form a consortium with the objective of meeting time-bound, concrete targets for scaling up use of new drugs in treatment for drug-resistant TB (DR-TB).
+In March 2015, Médecins Sans Frontières (MSF), SWIFT Response Project, Treatment Action Campaign (TAC), Treatment Action Group (TAG) and 85 other organizations issued a urging global health actors and the TB community to form a consortium with the objective of meeting time-bound, concrete targets for scaling up use of new drugs in treatment for drug-resistant TB (DR-TB).

 In response, World Health Organization (WHO) put the proposal on the agenda for the Global Drug-resistant TB Initiative (GDI) meeting in April, which was the catalyst to set up the DR-TB Scale-Up Treatment Action Team (DR-TB STAT) consisting of key global TB organizations, including civil society representatives.
 DR-TB STAT is now a task force within the Global Drug-Resistant TB Initiative (GDI), and its targets remain the same as outlined in the call to action, including: